-Turkish military enters Syrian city after days of airstrikes
+Turkey warned US ahead of Syria airstrikes, report says

 Rockets from Syria hit Turkish city

-The land operation comes as rockets from Syria also hit the Turkish border city of Kilis on Sunday, according to Anadolu Agency.
+The land operation comes as YPG missiles fired from Syria hit the Turkish border town of Reyhanli on Sunday, according to Turkey's Deputy Prime Minister Bekir Bozdag.
+One Syrian national was killed and 32 wounded in the attack, the town's mayor said on Turkish broadcaster NTV.

+Syrian President Bashar al-Assad denounced what he called "Turkish brutal aggression on the Syrian city of Afrin," according to the state-run Syrian Arab News Agency.

+Earlier in the day, rockets fired from Syria also hit the Turkish border city of Kilis, according to Anadolu.
 One person was injured and buildings damaged in the attack, said local governor, Mehmet Tekinarslan.

-It was not immediately clear who fired the rockets, though they come hot on the heels of Turkish airstrikes on areas under the control of the People's Protection Units, also known as the YPG.
+It was not immediately clear who fired the rockets, though they followed Turkish airstrikes on areas under the control of the People's Protection Units, also known as the YPG.

 Operation Olive branch